No points from Erdogan. Turkish leader says Eurovision Song Contest poses threat to family values - ExBulletin

 No points from Erdogan.
 Turkish leader says Eurovision Song Contest poses threat to family values

-ANKARA, Turkey (AP) The Turkish president attacked the Eurovision Song Contest Monday, accusing the annual event of encouraging gender neutralization and threatening traditional family.
+Turkey's president criticized the Eurovision Song Contest on Monday, accusing the annual event of encouraging “gender neutralization” and threatening the traditional family.

-At such events, it became impossible to meet a normal person, said Erdogan, whose ruling Justice and Development Party has its roots in Turkey's Islamic movement and whose government has become less tolerant of LGBTQ rights these last years.
+“During such events, it has become impossible to meet a normal person,” said Erdogan, whose ruling Justice and Development Party has its roots in Turkey's Islamic movement and whose government has become less tolerant of LGBTQ rights in recent years.

 Last week, Turkey's National Statistical Institute announced that the country's birth rate in 2023 had fallen to 1.51 children per woman.